Irving0689/MacTestRepo/readme.txt

 This is a Modify from branch master.

-Now, branch issue-101 modify the file.
+Now, branch issue-101 modify the file(fixed bug).